 Extra curricular opportunities are really important from a young age

-Extra curricular opportunities are something which we believe are really important from a young age and we are extremely lucky that we can offer Spanish and ballet every week with specialist teachers.
+Extra curricular opportunities are something which we believe are really important from a young age and we are extremely lucky that we can offer Spanish, Forest School and (optional) ballet every week with specialist teachers.

 Outdoor learning is so important for children’s wellbeing

 We are also very fortunate to have an amazing outdoor area and grounds within the school which further enhance the children’s learning.
 Outdoor learning is so important for children’s wellbeing and developing their personal and social skills.
 Our outdoor space not only gives them this but also provides bikes, trikes, scooters, slides, some climbing resources so this in turn develops their gross motor skills too.
-There are also areas such as our mud kitchen, water spout , sandpits, nursery garden and the school’s woodland area.
+There are also areas such as our mud kitchen, water spout, sandpits, nursery garden and the school’s Forest School area.